coldbox-templates/modern/readme.md

-# Advanced Script Template
+# Modern Organization Template

-An advanced template with all the bells and whistles in script format
+This template is a work in progress where we are testing a different approach to ColdBox tempaltes.

 ## License